This post may contain affiliate links! I will receive a commission, at no extra cost to you, if you purchase something recommended here.

 But, please be wary!
 Scammers are notorious for selling bogus tickets for boat access to the Statue of Liberty and the Crown to unwitting tourists.

-You can only purchase tickets to the Statue of Liberty, the Crown, and Ellis Island through Statue Cruises.
-While there are third-party and independent tour companies that legitimately sell tickets to the Statue of Liberty, these companies acquire those tickets from Statue Cruises.
+You can only purchase tickets to the Statue of Liberty, the Crown, and Ellis Island through City Experiences by Hornblower (formerly Statue Cruises).
+While there are third-party and independent tour companies that legitimately sell tickets to the Statue of Liberty, these companies acquire those tickets from City Experiences.

 So, if you’re approached by someone standing at the entrance of Battery Park, telling you they can get you tickets, right now, for same-day access to the Crown, run the other way!